 Peace of mind

 Your family enjoys financial security, with immediate life cover and a pension for your spouse, civil partner or eligible cohabiting partner and eligible children in the event of your death in service.
-This also applies if you die after leaving having met the 2 year qualifying period also known as vesting period.
-If you ever become seriously ill and you've met the 2 year qualifying period, you could receive immediate ill health benefits.
+This also applies if you die after leaving having met the 2-year qualifying period, also known as the vesting period.
+If you ever become seriously ill and you've met the 2-year qualifying period, you could receive immediate ill health benefits.